 - No surviving children or parents.
 The surviving spouse receives 100 percent of the estate if the deceased spouse leaves neither surviving children nor parents.

 - Surviving children are surviving spouse’s children.
-The surviving spouse receives 100 percent of the estate if all of the deceased spouse’s living children are also the surviving spouse’s children.
+The surviving spouse receives 100 percent of the estate if the deceased spouse’s living children are the surviving spouse’s children.